Jus-Be/orin-ayo/README.md

 <img src=https://jus-be.github.io/orin-ayo/assets/orinayo_chordpro.png>

 The generated midi file or extended chordpro can be loaded into OrinAyo and payed back with the current selected style.
-The performed song can be recorded with lyrics as a video file or without lyrics asn audio file.
+The performed song can be recorded with lyrics as a video file or without lyrics as an audio file.

 <img src=https://jus-be.github.io/orin-ayo/assets/orinayo_chordpro1.png>